fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - SMBTouch

 # Must read/watch list
-Here I listed some pf the books, articles and videos that can help you learn more about threat attribution in threat intel.
+Here I’ve listed some books, articles, and videos that can help you learn more about threat attribution in threat intelligence.

 ## Books
 - [Art of cyberwarfare](https://nostarch.com/art-cyberwarfare)
 - [Attribution of Advanced Persistent Threats](https://link.springer.com/book/10.1007/978-3-662-61313-9)